AdobeDocs/journey-optimizer.en/help/using/configuration/ip-pools.md

 >* a few minutes before it is consumed by the unitary messages,
 >* until the next batch for the IP pool to be effective in batch messages.

 You can also use the **[!UICONTROL Delete]** button to delete an IP pool.
-Note that you cannot delete an IP pool that has been associated to a channel surface.
+Note that you cannot delete an IP pool that has been associated to a channel configuration.